The Early Cricket Library

 image_print

 The only substantial form of writing about cricket in the eighteenth century takes the form of poems and songs.
-After that there are numerous histories which help us to understand and appreciate the early history of the game.
+After that, there are numerous histories which help us to understand and appreciate the early history of the game.
 As time passes, the emphasis changes from memories and oral history towards study and research.
-While this does not pretend to be an exhaustive listing, it does offer an introduction as to what is available.
+While this does not pretend to be an exhaustive listing, it does offer an introduction to what is available.

 Contents